darfpga/A2600Nano/README.md

 This project relies on a µC being connected to the FPGA. --> [MiSTle-Dev wiki](https://github.com/MiSTle-Dev/.github/wiki) <--

 > [!NOTE]
 > If you don't need the WIFI modem on a TN20K then even the onboard BL616 µC (normally used for bitstream programming) can be used.
 A dedicated FPGA bitstream and FPGA companion firmware is needed in that configuration.
-The onboard BL616 µC is presently supported for TN20K and Console 60K board.
+The onboard BL616 µC is presently supported for TN20K, Console 60K and Primer 25k board.

 [A2600 specific 3D Case for the MiSTeryShield20k](https://github.com/MiSTle-Dev/A2600Nano/tree/main/housing3D)